 Where to Buy Flooring for Your Home Gym Near You.

 Now that you know what the best flooring options are for a home gym and if you live anywhere in Solano, Sonoma, Napa or Contra Costa County call us.
 West Coast Floor Company has been supplying high-quality products from top-tier manufacturers for 40+ years.
 We are one of the few Bay area flooring companies that offer sports flooring materials and installations.
-Schedule a visit our Napa or Vallejo showroom – open by appointment only to give you our full attention and keep you safe from COVID.
+Schedule a visit our Napa Valley showroom – open by appointment only to give you our full attention and keep you safe from COVID.
 Our flooring consultants will help you with material selection and design, we are here to help.